 3. Learn to think ahead of the aircraft

-This is something you should always be doing even with VFR flying, but when you make the jump to IFR, thinking ahead becomes even more important.
+This is something you should always be doing even with VFR flying, but when you make the jump to instrument flight rules, thinking ahead becomes even more important.

 4. Practice operating under tighter tolerances